GSA/piv-guides/pages/details.md

 {% include alert-info.html heading = "View" content="You may see many certificates.
 To open and view the certificate details, double-click on any certificate." %}

 ## Export PIV Certificates
 We won't always be using graphical user interfaces to view the PIV credential certificates.
-Throughout the PIV and Federal PKI (FPKI) Guides, we're continuing to add useful procedures for network engineers and examples of code, tools, and common _command line_ options for viewing and troubleshooting configurations.  (**Note:** These examples may use files representing the _public_ certificate[s].)
+Throughout the _PIV_ and _Federal PKI (FPKI) Guides_, we're continuing to add useful procedures for network engineers and examples of code, tools, and common _command line_ options for viewing and troubleshooting configurations.  (**Note:** These examples may use files representing _public_ certificates.)

 {% include alert-info.html heading = "Export" content="Look for an Export button and save the file as DER or PEM-encoded, with a file extension of cer (.cer)." %}